2003 LLM, Harvard Law School Harvard University, Cambridge, MA

-He co-leads the development of the Law and Governance concentration for the proposed IIHS Masters in Urban Practice (MUP) program.
+He co-leads the development of the Law and Governance concentration for the proposed IIHS Masters in Urban Practice (MUP) programme.
 Amlan works on law, policy and governance, including research in land acquisition, decentralisation and knowledge epistemologies.
-He is interested in conceptual questions of urban theory, legality and its relationships with space, politics and culture.
 His recent research and teaching work is on the political economy of urban land and land regulation, as well as the legal and regulatory framework that governs urban development.
-He is interested in questions of place, interpretative understandings of everyday life (such as street vending and vendors) as well as how social constructions and imaginations of law in theory and practice could inform such understandings.

 Amlan has a decade of international and domestic regulatory, policy and legal experience having consulted with the World Bank in Washington DC; worked in the Banking and Finance team of India’s largest legal practice Amarchand Mangaldas; practiced at the Supreme Court of India in the chambers of Harish Salve on constitutional, environmental law and contract law.
 At the Yale School of Environment & Forestry, he also assisted on a book on Global Environmental Governance with former Dean and UNDP Administrator, James Gus Speth.